iLib-js/ilib-mono/README.md

 which is the class that knows how to load files.
 Most of the subclasses are intended for other platforms, and you only really need the `WebpackLoader` class.
 The other subclasses do not need to be included in your app's webpack bundle but they are imported by that package.
-How can we achieve this?
+How can we leave them out of your webpack bundle?

 The way you can avoid including these useless subclasses is to declare that they are external.
 That is, Webpack will assume that the environment that your app is